davifs92/equator-studios-scrapers-ssr/README.md

 This project was created to Equator Studio.
 This apps gets a list from the official repository from Equator Studios and displays in ReactJS app using DataGrid and other elements.

+## Live version:
+You can check the live version here: https://equator-scrapers.netlify.app/

 ## Available Scripts

 In the project directory, you can run: